johnteye/smart-waiting-list-app/README.md

-# Smart waiting list app
+## Smart waiting list app
+- A mobile app that allows users to have quick and easy access to joining virtual queues, and getting alerts when their turn is approaching.